sapphirepp/sapphirepp/doc/examples/scattering-only.md

   f_{lms}(t) = f_{lms, 0} \exp\left(-\nu \frac{l(l + 1)}{2} t\right)\,.
 $$

-@snippet{lineno} examples/scattering-only/config.h Initial value vector value
+@snippet{lineno} examples/scattering-only/config.h InitialValueFunction value

 The definition of the scattering frequency works similar.
 The only difference is, that the scattering frequency is a scalar function, therefore we use the function @dealref{value_list(),classFunction,abe86ee7f7f12cf4041d1e714c0fb42f3}
 to get the scattering frequency at multiple points in one function call.

-@snippet{lineno} examples/scattering-only/config.h Scattering freq
+@snippet{lineno} examples/scattering-only/config.h ScatteringFrequency

 Since @sapphire expects a definition of the function @vfpref{Source},
 @vfpref{MagneticField} and @vfpref{BackgroundVelocityField} in `config.h`,